 1970: Free released their third studio album, Fire and Water.
 It became the group’s breakthrough release and first LP to enter the top 60 in the UK, reaching #2.
 It was also the group’s only top 40 album in the US, where it peaked at #17.

 1971: Don McLean’s eight-and-a-half-minute-long epic “American Pie” debuted on radio station WNEW in New York.
-The single rose to #1 in US early the following year.
+The single rose to #1 in the US early the following year.

 1974: The self-titled debut album by English supergroup Bad Company was released, featuring former members of Free Paul Rodgers and Simon Kirke, former Mott the Hoople guitarist Mick Ralphs, and ex-King Crimson bassist Boz Burrell.

 1975: The Basement Tapes, Bob Dylan’s collaborative album with The Band, then known as the Hawks, was released by Columbia Records.
-Most of the album had been recorded eight years earlier during sessions that began at Dylan’s house in Woodstock, New York, and then moved to the basement of a house shared by several members of The Band known as “Big Pink.”
+Most of the album was recorded eight years earlier during sessions that began at Dylan’s house in Woodstock, New York, and then moved to the basement of a house shared by several members of The Band known as “Big Pink.”

 1976: The Grateful Dead released the double live album Steal Your Face.
 It had been recorded in October of 1974 at San Francisco’s Winterland Ballroom during a “farewell run” that preceded a then-indefinite hiatus and was the band’s last release on their own Grateful Dead Records label aside from The Grateful Dead Movie Soundtrack in 2005.